Pure-Web-Foundation/pure-ds/packages/pds-cli/README.md

 # PDS CLI

-Minimal CLI to generate PDS artifacts and watch a config file.
+Minimal CLI to generate PDS artifacts and optionally watch a config file.

 Commands:

-- `pds-cli generate --config ./pds.config.json --out ./public/pds`
+- `pds-cli generate --config ./pds.config.js --out ./public/pds`
-- `pds-cli watch --config ./pds.config.json --out ./public/pds`
+- `pds-cli watch --config ./pds.config.js --out ./public/pds`

+Notes:

+- The `--config` can be a JS/JSON file resolving to your PDS configuration.
+- Output includes constructable stylesheet modules (pds-*.css.js) and plain CSS files.

-This CLI is intentionally tiny and depends on the repository's `pds-api` and `fs-writer` utilities.
+This CLI is intentionally tiny and uses the repository's `pds-api` and `fs-writer` utilities.